usaid-cs/yesterday-i-learned/random.md

 - Lenses with larger apertures (e.g. f/1.5) have more issues with chromatic aberration than lenses [of the same quality] with smaller apertures.
 - [Black crush](https://www.reddit.com/r/GooglePixel/comments/7i2xpr/pixel_2_black_crush_and_the_color_options/) refers to the ability to see different shades of black on a screen.
 - People in the middle ages [didn't](http://www.slate.com/blogs/quora/2013/12/24/did_people_in_the_middle_ages_throw_excrement_out_windows.html) throw poop out of doors.
-- "French food on tiny plates" is called [_Haute cuisine_](https://en.wikipedia.org/wiki/Haute_cuisine), or "high cuisine". _Haute cuisine_ focuses on the cost of making elaborate preparations (as costly as possible) rather than the amount or value.
 - Lynching is justice punishment by mob.
 It does not specify the method.
 - "Devil's lettuce" refers to marijuana, not kale.
 - Butter is 80% butterfat, 15% water, and 5% protein.
 Clarified butter is that without the water and protein.
 - It doesn't matter what colour you are; [if you are a woman, you get lighter sentences.](https://www.sciencedirect.com/science/article/pii/S0047235215000665)
 - The [Polsby-Popper Test](https://en.wikipedia.org/wiki/Polsby-Popper_Test) quantifies [how messed up gerrymandering is](https://reason.com/archives/2018/03/27/gerrymandering-is-out-of-control).
 First you draw the smallest circle that contains an area.
 Then you calculate the percentage coverage of the circle by that area.
 The more messed up gerrymandering is, the lower this coverage.
 - Where's Wally becomes [Where's Waldo](https://en.wikipedia.org/wiki/Where%27s_Wally%3F) in North America.
-- Ricotta cheese is made by coagulating proteins out of whey, the byproduct of cheesemaking.
-Even the name _Ricotta_ says the cheese is recooked.
 - [Hacker news looks shockingly like the first Reddit layout.](https://web.archive.org/web/20051029165515/http://www.reddit.com)
 - [The earth wire in a UK plug is meant to have more slack than the live and neutral wires](https://www.youtube.com/watch?v=UEfP1OKKz_Q&feature=youtu.be), so that when you yank the plug out, the earth wire is more likely to be detacted last.
 The UK plug contains a fuse because, get this, their houses are built on [ring circuits](https://en.wikipedia.org/wiki/Ring_circuit), since [copper was expensive after WW2](https://news.ycombinator.com/item?id=1782791), and ring circuits are cheaper to wire up than one wire for every socket, which is what you'll find in normal houses today.
 In other words, the Brits have deferred electrical safety to the appliance rather than the house.
 - Deadmau5 is [this guy](https://www.youtube.com/watch?v=5LZQOAKYVLI).